United Liberation Front of Asom: History

-In less than a decade of its formation, the ULFA emerged as one of the most powerful and violent insurgent outfit in Southeast Asia, largely because of the immense popularity it enjoyed during the first decade of its struggle as well as its economic power which in turn helped it in bolstering its military capabilities.
-In the early 1990s, ULFA launched an aggressive campaign with victims such as security forces, political opponents, and blasting rail links.
-In July 1991 the front captured and held 14 people for ransom, included in the abductees was an engineer and a national of the Soviet Union.
-From the 1990s on the ULFA have continued to carry out attacks.
+In less than a decade of its formation, the ULFA emerged as one of the most powerful insurgent outfits in Southeast Asia, largely because of the immense popularity, it enjoyed during the first decade of its struggle as well as its economic power which in turn helped it in bolstering its military capabilities.
+In the early 1990s, ULFA launched an armed campaign against Indian forces, political opponents, and blasted rail links.
+In July 1991, the front captured and held 14 people for ransom, included in the abductees was an engineer and a national of the Soviet Union.
+From the 1990s, the ULFA have continued to carry out attacks.

-Till the late 2000s, it maintained a number of camps in Bangladesh, where members are trained and sheltered away from Indian security forces.
-In April 2004, Bangladesh police and Coast Guard intercepted massive amounts of illegal arms and ammunition, at Chittagong, being loaded into 10 trucks and intended for ULFA.
-A total of 50 were charged with arms smuggling and arms offenses, including former high-level Bangladesh political appointees including Bangladesh National Party ministers and National Security Intelligence military officers, as well as prominent businessmen, and Paresh Baruah, military wing chief of ULFA who was then living in Dhaka.
-He fled the country.
-Trials were still underway in Chittagong in 2012 under tight security.
+Till the late 2000s, it maintained a number of camps in Bangladesh, where members were trained and sheltered away from Indian security forces.
+In April 2004, Bangladesh police and Bangladesh Coast Guard intercepted massive amounts of illegal arms and ammunition at Chittagong, being loaded into 10 trucks.
+A total of 50 were charged with arms smuggling and arms offenses, including former high-level Bangladesh political appointees including ministers of the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami and NSI military officers, as well as prominent businessmen, and Paresh Baruah, the chief of ULFA who was then living in Dhaka.
+He later fled the country.

-They had also maintained camps in Bhutan, which were destroyed by the Royal Bhutan Army aided by the Special Frontier Force in December 2003.
+They had also maintained camps in Bhutan, which were destroyed during Operation All Clear by the Royal Bhutan Army aided by the Special Frontier Force in December 2003.
 These camps housed combatants and non-combatant families of ULFA members.

 ULFA maintained close relationships with other separatist organisations like NDFB, KLO and NSCN (Khaplang).

-In 2008, News Services reported citing Indian police and intelligence officials reported ULFA's commander-in-chief Paresh Baruah had taken refuge in Yunnan Province of China, along China-Myanmar border, due to continuous defeat of his Organization.
-The report also stated that a small batch of militants had also taken refuge along with him.
+In 2008, News Services reported citing Indian police and intelligence officials reported ULFA's commander-in-chief Paresh Baruah had taken refuge in Yunnan Province of China, along China-Myanmar border, due to continued losses incured to his organization.
+The report also stated that a group of militants had also taken refuge along with him.
 Paresh Baruah had previously visited China in the 1980s.
 In December 2003, China spurned ULFA's chairman Arabinda Rajkhowa appeal to provide safe passage to the rebels from Bhutan.

+On 13 July 2025, ULFA(I) claimed that the Indian Army launched drone attacks on camps in Sagaing Region, Myanmar.
+Indian officials denied knowledge of any cross-border operations recently targeting ULFA(I).